syncfusion-content/xamarin-docs/Xamarin/SfSchedule/headers.md

 ![](Header_images/customfontheader.png)

-Refer [this](https://help.syncfusion.com/xamarin/sfschedule/monthview#custom-font-setting-in-xamarinforms-android) for how to configure the custom fonts in Xamarin forms.
+Refer [this](https://help.syncfusion.com/xamarin/sfschedule/monthview#custom-font-setting-in-xamarinforms-android) for how to configure the custom fonts in Xamarin.Forms.